skip over navigation links,

 JDCC conducts a stress test on a daily basis to examine sufficiency of the Assurance Assets in extreme but plausible market conditions, as well as a back test to examine the effectiveness of appraisal rate (haircut) on Securities-to-be-Received and Pledged Securities.
 These test results are disclosed on this website every quarter as a quantitative data concomitant with the "Principles for financial market infrastructures".

-To see a gross outline of the stress test and back test, please refer to the followings. (note 1)
+To see a gross outline of the stress test and back test, please refer to the followings. *1

 Execution of monitoring of DVP participants